diffusiondata/diffusion-kafka-connect/README.md

 destination topics based on associated metadata.
 Patterns may contain one or more tokens, which will be replaced by values (if available) at runtime.
 If no mapping is required, then simply provide a concrete topic path to establish a direct 1:1 mapping.

-When mapping paths for Source Connectors, invalid characters will be converted to the allowable set of Kafka topic characters (alphanumeric, `_`).
+When mapping paths for source connectors, invalid characters will be converted to the allowable set of Kafka topic characters (alphanumeric, `_`).
 If the mapping contains a token referencing the inbound Diffusion topic path (which will likely contain `/` characters), these will be converted to underscores automatically.